siebeniris/ColexPhon/README.md

-# ColexPhon
-Colexification and Phonetics
+# Colexification, Phonology and Norms/Ratings

 Data and Codes for the paper :page_with_curl:
 __Colexifications for Bootstrapping Cross-lingual Datasets: